rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/git-rebase.md

 However in `git rebase` you can take the patch of the change that was introduced in C4 and reapply it on top of C3.
 In Git, this is called rebasing.
 With the rebase command, you can take all the changes that were committed on one branch and replay them on another one.

-In this example, you’d run the following:
+#### For this example, you would check out the experiment branch, and then rebase it onto the master branch as follows:

 ```js
 $ git checkout experiment